suryanshgupta9933/Dense-Object-Detection/README.md

 But, when these models were inferenced and compared to one another the int 8 model performs the best in terms of accuracy.
 Amazing right? :)

+## Weights
+The weights for the model are removed from the repository due to their large size but can be downloaded from [here](https://drive.google.com/file/d/1BRlXZD9MqYAYYnciMRQ50Mht9kBncf0l/view?usp=sharing).

 ## Advantages of using SKU110K dataset on Yolov5 model
 - Large and Diverse: The dataset contains a large and diverse set of product images, covering a wide range of categories, brands, and styles.
 This diversity can help the YOLOv5 model learn to recognize a variety of products and adapt to different retail store settings.